 Rajiv Chandrasekaran is a national editor with The Washington Post, covering the federal government, foreign and domestic policy, and national security issues among other assignments.
 He is the best-selling author of Imperial Life in the Emerald City.

 From 2003-2004, Chandrasekaran served as the Baghdad Bureau Chief for The Post, covering U.N. weapon inspections and the U.S. military occupation in Iraq, witnessing the buildup to the Iraq war.

-Prior to his time in Iraq, he served as The Post's bureau chief in Cairo, where he moved from his prior assignment in Southeast Asia, as a correspondent based in Jakarta, Indonesia.
-Following the events of September 11, 2001, Chandrasekaran covered the war in Afghanistan along with a team of reporters from The Post.
+Prior to his time in Iraq, he served as The Post's Bureau Chief in Cairo, where he moved from his prior assignment in Southeast Asia, as a correspondent based in Jakarta, Indonesia.
+Following the events of Sep.
+11, 2001, Chandrasekaran covered the war in Afghanistan along with a team of reporters from The Post.

-He also makes regular appearances on CNN, MSNBC and National Public Radio shows.
+He also makes regular appearances on CNN, MSNBC, and NPR shows.